Your Goal: Joyful presence of body with calming of habitual forgetting.

 Habitual Forgetting refers to when your mindfulness grows weak, and your mind forgets your meditation object and even that you are meditating.
 This lapse into forgetting during meditation is a survival mechanism of your mind designed to save energy by following repeated patterns, like a screen saver on a computer.
 You may first notice that your mind has forgotten your meditation object after you realise that you have been off thinking or fantasising about something for some time.

-Support Meditation: Habitual Forgetting.
+Support Meditation: Technique for weakening Habitual Forgetting.

 You are ready to progress to Meditation Skill 05: Natural Breathing when: